 Top-Ranked Neurological Care

-- National Parkinson Foundation Center of Excellence
+- Center of Excellence for Huntington’s Disease

-- Level 4 Center of Excellence for epilepsy
+- Level 4 Center for Epilepsy

 Sophisticated Medical Advances

 Our team is dedicated to understanding and offering the latest medical advances.
 These include access to the Inspire surgical implant for sleep disorders, GE DaTscan for diagnosing Parkinson’s, and a host of advanced diagnostics and treatments for epilepsy -- including vagus nerve stimulator (VNS) and responsive neurostimulator (RNS) treatment, deep brain stimulation, a state-of-the-art epilepsy monitoring unit, and more.

 Highly Specialized Team Approach

 We believe that the best results stem from comprehensive neurological care, involving a team of experts from many areas of medicine.
 In addition to our doctors -- specially trained neurologists, neurosurgeons, neuroradiologists, and neuropsychologists -- our neurological care team includes a range of providers who help manage your symptoms, recovery, and rehabilitation.
 These include social workers, nutritionists, genetic counselors, palliative care experts, ophthalmologists, internal and pain medicine specialists, mental health providers, and physical, occupational, and speech therapists.